James II of Aragon

 James II (Catalan: Jaume II; Aragonese: Chaime II; 10 April 1267 – 2 or 5 November 1327), called the Just, was the King of Aragon and Valencia and Count of Barcelona from 1291 to 1327.
 He was also the King of Sicily (as James I) from 1285 to 1295 and the King of Majorca from 1291 to 1298.
 From 1297 he was nominally the King of Sardinia and Corsica, but he only acquired the island of Sardinia by conquest in 1324.
 His full title for the last three decades of his reign was "James, by the grace of God, king of Aragon, Valencia, Sardinia and Corsica, and count of Barcelona" (Latin: Iacobus Dei gratia rex Aragonum, Valencie, Sardinie, et Corsice ac comes Barchinone).

 Born at Valencia, James was the second son of Peter III of Aragon and Constance of Sicily.
-He succeeded his father in Sicily in 1285 and his elder brother Alfonso III in Aragon and the other Spanish territories, including Majorca, in 1291.
-He was forced to cede Sicily to the papacy in 1295, after which it was seized by his younger brother, Frederick III, in 1296.
-In 1298 he returned Majorca to the deposed king of Majorca, a different James II, having received rights to Sardinia and Corsica from Pope Boniface VIII.
+He succeeded his father in Sicily in 1285 and his elder brother Alfonso III in Aragon and the rest of the Spanish territories, including Majorca, in 1291.
+In 1295 he was forced to cede Sicily to the papacy, after which it was seized by his younger brother, Frederick III, in 1296.
+Two years later rom Pope Boniface VIII returned the island to the king of Majorca along with rights to Sardinia and Corsica.
 On 20 January 1296, Boniface issued the bull Redemptor mundi granting James the titles of Standard-bearer, Captain General and Admiral of the Roman church.

 Reign

 1285–1298

-He succeeded his father as King of Sicily in 1285.
+James succeeded his father as king of Sicily in 1286, being crowned in Palermo.
+In response, Pope Honorius IV excommunicated James.
 Upon the death of his brother Alfonso III in 1291, he succeeded also to the throne of the Crown of Aragon.
 He spent May of that year in Catania, inspiring the local monk Atanasiu di Iaci to write the Vinuta di re Iapicu about his time there.
-By a peace treaty with Charles II of Anjou in 1296, he agreed to give up Sicily, but the Sicilians instead installed his brother Frederick on the throne.
+By a peace treaty with King Charles II of Naples in 1296, he agreed to give up Sicily, but the Sicilians instead installed his brother Frederick on the throne.

 Due to the fact that Frederick would not withdraw from the island, Pope Boniface VIII asked James II, along with Charles II of Naples, to remove him.
 As an enticement to do this the Pope invested James II with the title to Sardinia and Corsica, as well as appointing him papal gonfalonier.
 Because of his inability to disguise his apathy on the matter, he returned to Aragon.
 Frederick reigned there until his death in 1337.

 By the Treaty of Anagni in 1295, he returned the Balearic Islands to his uncle James II of Majorca.
 In 1298, by the Treaty of Argilers, James of Majorca recognised the suzerainty of James of Aragon.